Understanding Deep Learning

 Deep Learning is largely responsible for today’s growth of Artificial Intelligence.

-In this Deep Learning tutorial, we will start off by looking at the supersets of it.
+In this Deep Learning tutorial, we will start off by looking at its supersets of it.
 So, Deep Learning is the subspace of Machine Learning, and Machine Learning is the subspace of Artificial Intelligence.
 So, the hierarchy departs in a way as manifested in the image below.

 This image will help you have a clear picture of the terms in your mind to understand the concepts, thoroughly.